Native Tribes Protest Plan to Cull Wild Bison in YellowstoneNative Tribes Protest Plan to Cull Wild Bison in Yellowstone

 Bison Haven, Tourist Heaven

-Four million people visit Yellowstone annually to see buffalo and enjoy nature.
-The park encompasses more land than Rhode Island and Delaware and covers more than 3,500 square miles (2 million acres) in three states—Montana, Idaho, and Wyoming.
+More than 4 million people visit Yellowstone annually to see the buffalo and enjoy nature.
+The park encompasses more land than Rhode Island and Delaware, covering more than 3,500 square miles (2 million acres) in three states: Montana, Idaho, and Wyoming.

 The government established Yellowstone National Park in 1872 to preserve the forests and keep wild animals safe.
 In May 2016, the National Bison Legacy Act made the North American buffalo the national mammal of the United States.

-The Park Service and environmental groups, such as the Buffalo Field Campaign (BFC), cooperate to protect the fewer than 5,000 Yellowstone bison, though they don’t always see “eye to eye,” some observers say.
+The park service and environmental groups, such as the Buffalo Field Campaign (BFC), cooperate to protect the fewer than 5,000 Yellowstone bison, although they don’t always see “eye to eye,” some observers say.

 Mike Mease and Rosalie Little Thunder founded the BFC in 1997.
 It is the only group working in the field while pushing for legislation to prevent the killing of the last remaining full-blooded buffalo herds.